CHI researchers continue to publish connections between climate, wildfires, and air pollution

 Smoke from wildfires in Oregon in 2020 caused some of the worst air pollution in that area on record.
 Credit: Rob Schumacher/AFP via Getty

-In 2021, Kate O'Dell published a paper in GeoHealth entitled, "Estimated Mortality and Morbidity Attributable to Smoke Plumes in the United States: Not Just a Western US Problem."
-Discovering that while a majority of large-scale wildfires take place in the Western U.S., a majority of death and illness associated with smoke from fires occurs in the Eastern U.S., the publication has garnered extensive media coverage, including quotes from Kate O'Dell in:
+In 2021, Dr. Kate O'Dell published a paper in GeoHealth entitled, "Estimated Mortality and Morbidity Attributable to Smoke Plumes in the United States: Not Just a Western US Problem."
+Discovering that while a majority of large-scale wildfires take place in the Western U.S., a majority of death and illness associated with smoke from fires occurs in the Eastern U.S., the publication has garnered extensive media coverage, including quotes from Dr. Kate O'Dell in: